misskristine94/ScottishSummit/README.md

 # ScottishSummit
-Your homework from the Scottish Summit1
+Your homework from the Scottish Summit!